tencent-quantum-lab/External_3T/README.md

 python randomize_3T_bulk_electrolyte_oxidation.py
 ```

-For trajectory analysis and result visualization of running results, please refer to the `Examplels` folder.
+For trajectory analysis and result visualization of running results, please refer to the `Examples` folder.

 ## Tracking the progress
 On a separate terminal, you can track the progress of the cycles by checking the content of the log file `default.log`, which is updated in real-time for both the classical force field and VASP components of the structure minimization.